Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ### Tips

 - Until you use the autograder, you'll need to construct your own test cases.
-We provide one
-  above: `words = ["food", "cake"]`
-  , `startYear = 1950`, `endYear = 1990`, `k = 5`.
+We provided one in the previous section: `words = ["food", "cake"]` , `startYear = 1950`, `endYear = 1990`, `k = 5`.
 - When constructing your own test cases, consider making your own input files.
 Using the large input files we provide is extremely tedious.
-- In the coming sections of this spec, we'll tell you how to set up your code for submission to the autograder, and how to write your own JUnit tests to mimic the test cases provided by the grader.

 ## Finding Common Ancestors